-Serve these baked apples plain or topped with whipped cream or vanilla ice cream.
+Serve these baked apples plain or topped with whipped cream or homemade vanilla ice cream.
 I think they are best served still warm from the oven, but they taste great cold too.

 - I also add a few tablespoons of chopped walnuts or almonds to the sugar mixture.
 It adds a great crunch plus extra nutrition.

 - You can place the sliced apple tops on top of the apples when you bake them, as in the image above.
 It makes a nice presentation when you serve them.